winchestervineyard/vineyardadmin/bower_components/angular-bootstrap-datetimepicker/README.md

 #Dependencies

 Requires:
- * AngularJS 1.2.11 or higher (1.0.x will not work)
+ * AngularJS 1.2.26 or higher (1.0.x will not work)
- * moment.js for date parsing and formatting
+ * moment.js 2.8.3 or higher for date parsing and formatting
+ * bootstrap's glyphicons for arrows (Can be overridden in css)

+optional:
  * bootstrap's dropdown component (`dropdowns.less`)
- * bootstrap's glyphicons for arrows

 #Testing
 We use karma and jshint to ensure the quality of the code.
 The easiest way to run these checks is to use grunt: